 - Luggage Straps (For Checked Luggage)

-Now if you are like me, you like to get away from civilization and connect with nature but at the time same like to have that safety net of the internet to fall back on.
+Now if you are like me, you like to get away from civilization and connect with nature but at the time the same as to have that safety net of the internet to fall back on.
 Plus how else are you going to share your pics on Instagram?

 - Phone Charger & Cables

 - Tablet Charger & Cables